Here’s how to to turn an old watercolor tray into the perfect “coffin” for a Model Magic skeleton. A fun and easy craft in a recycled container.

 - Sparkle Mod Podge (optional)*

-1. Remove the inner tray from the watercolor case and wipe clean.
+- Remove the inner tray from the watercolor case.

-2. Spray paint inside and out with black spray paint.
+- Spray both sides really well with black spray paint.

 Add a second coat if necessary to eliminate any white spots.

 - Roll small tubes of Model Magic.
 Place as shown for the hips and legs.

 Make sure the rolls are not so thick that the lid will not shut when complete.

 - Attach a center spine and form a simple head as shown.

 Poke holes with a pencil for two eyes and a mouth.